Mean-field limit of particle systems with absorption: Introduction

+The second main contribution is methodological.
+We show that the law $\mu_t$ of any solution to \eqref{eq:lim} decomposes as

+where the sub-probability density $p$ solves a nonlinear Fokker–Planck equation with homogeneous Dirichlet boundary condition at $0$.
+We construct a classical solution $p$ and set up a fixed-point argument on a suitable space of sub-probability densities which yields uniqueness for this PDE and, in turn, for the McKean–Vlasov SDE \eqref{eq:lim}.
+This PDE viewpoint also provides information on the regularity of the survival probability $t\mapsto\mathbb{P}(X_t>0)$ and suggests natural extensions to higher-dimensional domains and multiple absorbing barriers.

+On the probabilistic side, the identification of the mean-field limit and the proof of quantitative propagation of chaos rely on a refined Girsanov strategy.
+While a full Girsanov transform from the interacting system to independent killed Brownian motions would not be uniform in $N$, we introduce \emph{partial Girsanov transforms} that modify only finitely many coordinates at a time and keep the Radon–Nikodym derivatives under control as $N\to\infty$.
+This allows us to exploit the fact that individual particles behave like Brownian motions stopped at zero under an appropriate change of measure, and plays a key role both in the tightness analysis and in the martingale characterisation of limit points.

+Although our focus is on uncontrolled systems, our results are also relevant for the mean-field games literature with absorption.
+Campi and Fischer~\cite{CF2018} treat controlled diffusions with absorption through a renormalised empirical measure and conditional laws, under a nondegeneracy assumption on the diffusion coefficient; by contrast, we work with uncontrolled but possibly degenerate dynamics and concentrate on the well-posedness and quantitative propagation of chaos for the underlying McKean–Vlasov model, which can serve as a building block for future controlled versions of systems with hitting-time interactions.

-In general, interacting particle systems are studied in many different contexts of applications, including the dynamics of granular media \cite{BCCP1998, BGG2013}, mathematical biology \cite{BCM2007, FJ}, economics and social networks \cite{CDL2013, HMC2006}, and deep neural networks \cite{MMN2018, RVE2018}.
-A more detailed exposition can be found, for example, in \cite{CD11998, CD21998,MFR1, MFR2}.
+In general, interacting particle systems are studied across diverse applications, including the dynamics of granular media \cite{BCCP1998, BGG2013}, mathematical biology \cite{BCM2007, FJ}, economics and social networks \cite{CDL2013, HMC2006}, and deep neural networks \cite{MMN2018, RVE2018}.
+A more detailed exposition can be found in \cite{CD11998, CD21998, MFR1, MFR2}.
+We also note other models of interacting systems with hitting times, such as integrate-and-fire models in neurosciences \cite{DIRT1, DIRT2}, and related financial models \cite{HLS2019}.

-The motivations for studying \eqref{eq:p-s} comes from systemic risk arising in banking systems.
-Particle systems of the form \eqref{eq:p-s} that interact through hitting times are largely used to model the evolution of complex banking networks with mutual exposures, see \cite{BGTZ2022, BGTZ2020, NS2019}.
-Under this framework, a bank defaults when its capital level drops below zero, and its default causes instantaneous variation of the other active banks' drift.
-In contrast to \cite{NS2019}, an alternative modelling framework is that defaults do not change capital values but affect their dynamic coefficients, see e.g. \cite{DGT2023} for the study of the mean-field limit model with mutual holding.
-Our model enters this second framework.

-We mention here other models of interacting systems and their mean field limits involving hitting times.
-In the context of neurosciences and integrate and fire models see \cite{DIRT1, DIRT2}.
-In finance, besides already mentionned \cite{DGT2023,NS2019}, see \cite{HLS2019} and the references therein.